 Parentage: The legal status of being a parent.

 Paternity: The legal status of being a father.

-Permanency Hearing: A proceeding, held eight months after a child has been placed in foster care, and every six months after that.
-At the hearing the judge reviews the permanency plan which says where the child will live permanently.
+Permanency Hearing: AA proceeding, held 8 months after a child has been placed in foster care, and every 6 months after that.
+At the hearing, the judge reviews the permanency plan which says where the child will live permanently.

-Permanency Plan: A plan developed for a child placed in foster care to determine where the child will live permanently.
-There are five possible options: Return of the child to the parent; Adoption; Legal guardianship; Permanent placement with a fit and willing relative; and Placement in another planned permanent living arrangement, such as independent living.
+Permanency Plan: A plan to determine where a child who was placed in foster care will live permanently.
+There are 5 possible options: return the child to the parent; adoption; legal guardianship; permanent placement with a fit and willing relative; and placement in another planned permanent living arrangement, such as independent living.

 Person In Need of Supervision (PINS): A person under age 18 whose behavior is beyond the control of a parent or other lawful authority, and who a judge decides is in need of court-ordered supervision.

 Petition: The written document that forms the basis for a Family Court proceeding.

 Petitioner: The person or agency that begins a case by filing a petition.
 Known as the “plaintiff” in other courts.